 We understand – looking for a job can be a time-consuming and frustrating experience.
-You are sending CVs left and right, desperately hoping you get that job interview invitation.
+You are sending CVs left and right, hoping you get that job interview invitation.
 Therefore, once that invite does come in, make sure your interview skills are the best they can be.

-Indeed, many wonder why should they practice their job interview skills.
+Indeed, many wonder why they should practice their job interview skills.
 Well, keep reading to find out!

-Soft skills are valuable
+Soft skills are valuable!

 As we already said, your CV and cover letter will only get you to a certain point.
 And that point is precisely a job interview.
 At any job interview, the person who is interviewing you wants to get to know you.
 So, they ask you about your background and they listen carefully.
 They want someone who not only can do the job but also a person who fits into their teams.
 So, make sure to emphasize your adaptability, communication skills, time management, problem-solving, and other soft skills.
 Here you can find a nice article about it.

-You need to practice your interview skills so you understand how you present yourself to others, and so you can amend what is needed.
+You need to practice your interview skills so you understand how you present yourself to others and so you can amend what is needed.
 You might think something is a good idea to share, but if you keep sharing the story at job interviews and you are not getting callbacks – should you be sharing that?
 This is just one example of how people are not always self-aware.
 Mind your tone, give the other person enough time to digest your words and thoughts, and give yourself enough time to come up with solid answers.

 There you have it; those would be our top 3 reasons why we would recommend people practice their interview skills.
 If you want to learn more about the job search, job interview preparation, or career development, please check our Blog page.